Continuing Education - Requirements

 Complementary content coursework:

 Allied modality workshops support the certified Pilates teacher by broadening their skill set beyond the Pilates paradigm.
-Such coursework includes topics such as anatomy, physiology, biomechanics, kinesiology, and movement and must be taught by a licensed healthcare professional, or an individual with a degree–minimum of a Bachelor’s.
+Such coursework includes topics such as anatomy, physiology, biomechanics, kinesiology, and movement and must be taught by a licensed healthcare professional, or an individual that provides evidence of mastery of the subject matter presented.
 Subject matter must fit within the presenter’s scope of experience/knowledge and be applied appropriately to the Pilates professional’s Scope of Practice.

 Industry development workshops are intended to enhance the Pilates teacher’s understanding of the structures inherent within established professions.
 Presenters should identify established norms, and focus on those established elements that commonly define an industry.
 This coursework must be taught by individuals with field experience in third party certification, professional associations, accreditation, or licensure development.
 Subject matter must fit within the presenter’s scope of experience/knowledge and be applied appropriately to the Pilates professional’s Scope of Practice.

 Business development workshops address the skills necessary to maintain a productive Pilates studio.
 Subjects like business administration, marketing, networking, IT support, bookkeeping and accounting will be considered.
-This coursework must be taught by a presenter that holds a degree in business administration, finance, accounting, or have 5 plus years of experience as a business owner or administrator.
+This coursework must be taught by a presenter that holds a degree- minimum of a Bachelor's-in business administration, finance, accounting, or have 5 plus years of experience as a business owner or administrator.